Saric-Group/trimem_sbeady/README.md

 ```

 ### LAMMPS
-LAMMPs has to be installed using python shared libraries and some packages (can be extended).
+LAMMPS has to be installed using python shared libraries and some specific packages.
-If you already have lammps you might just have to reinstall it.
+If you already have LAMMPS you might have to reinstall it.
 In any case you will have to
-perform the python install using your Trienv environment.
+perform the python install using your Trienv environment as we detail below.

-To get lammps from git ( go back to the directory where you want to have your install folder)
+Go back to the directory where you want to have your install folder and get lammps from git by running

 ```bash
 git clone -b stable https://github.com/lammps/lammps.git lammps
 ```

-!!!!
-IMPORTANT !!!!
-Before proceeding further you have to place some files in the lammps/src folder to enable the nonreciprocal and nonreciprocal/omp pair_styles.
-In the folder nonrec in the trimem_sbeady repositry you find pair_nonreciprocal.cpp/.h and pair_nonreciprocal_omp.cpp/.h .
-The two files pair_nonreciprocal have to be placed in the lammps/src folder and the two pair_nonreciprocal_omp files in the lammps/src/OPENMP folder.
-Now we can start installing the LAMMPS.
-First go to the lammps directory and create the build folder.
+We can now start installing LAMMPS.
+Go first to the ```lammps``` directory and create the ```build``` folder.
 ```bash
 cd lammps
 mkdir build